-He doesn’t answer your last text messages, even if you follow up with a question mark (the audacity).
+He hasn’t answered your last message, even though followed up with a question mark (the audacity).
 Or he rejects your phone calls saying he will call you back later, but never does.

 5. He drops in and out of your life